 Searching by image attributes

 Note that you must click on the arrow on the left-hand side of the Image Attributes label to show the advanced image options.
 Accessing an Index Manager archive gives you access to even more specific search options.
-See the subtopic Index Manager-specific search criteria for more information regarding these options, see Searching in Index Manager archives.
+For more information regarding these options, see Searching in Index Manager archives.

 The image attributes are:

-Select the desired date option from the dropdown list.
-For most of these options you also need to enter one or two dates into the text field.
-This can be done by clicking on the dropdown button found on the right-hand side of the field and selecting a date from the calendar that opens.
+Select the required date option from the drop-down list.
+For most of these options, you also need to enter one or two dates into the text field.
+This can be done by clicking on the drop-down button found on the right-hand side of the field and selecting a date from the calendar that opens.

-Select the desired size option from the dropdown list.
-For most of these options you also need to enter one or two numbers into the text field.
+Select the required size option from the drop-down list.
+For most of these options, you also need to enter one or two numbers into the text field.
 Please note the difference between file size and image size.
 File size is the size the file has when it is stored on the hard disk.
-The file will normally contain the image together with the meta data.
-The image size is the size of the uncompressed image when e.g. performing high-resolution editing.
+The file will normally contain the image together with the metadata.
+The image size is the size of the uncompressed image when, for example, performing high-resolution editing.

-Select the desired color space from the dropdown list.
+Select the required color space from the drop-down list.

-Select the file’s orientation if you would like to search for files with a specific orientation.
+Select the file’s orientation to search for files with a specific orientation.
 Note that this option only applies to image files.
 If the image doesn’t have an orientation (i.e. the image is a square where the height is equal to the width), then this image will not be included in the search if you select Portrait or Landscape.

 FotoStation keeps a log of certain events, i.e. processes that have been applied to images or other files in the archive.
-Note that the history event in question must be enabled before you can search for it.
-Also note that FotoStation only logs special events performed from within the program itself.
-Processes applied in other, external applications are not logged.
+The history event in question must be enabled before you can search for it.
+Also, FotoStation only logs special events performed from within the program itself.
+Processes applied in external applications are not logged.
 Up to ten history events are saved for each file.
-If you would like to view a file’s history log, you can right-click its thumbnail and choose History… from the context menu, or you can click on the History button in the Text Panel.
+To view a file’s history log, right-click its thumbnail and choose History from the context menu, or select History in the Text Panel.

 This option relates only to content in the Caption field (#120).
 Select the amount of text that you would like to be included in your search.
 The options are:

-Don’t Care: All files, independent of amount of text, will be included in the search.
+Don’t Care: All files, independent of the amount of text, will be included in the search.

 None or Very Small Text: Only files with no text or very little text inserted (caption with 1-10 characters), will be included in the search.

-Specify whether you wish to search for online or offline files, or whether this is irrelevant.
+Specify whether you are searching for online or offline files, or whether this is irrelevant.
 (Don’t Care, Online Files and Offline Files)